preethammadapura/basespace-help-1/_docs/tutorials/cancel-transfer-ownership.md

 Once a Transfer request of a Project has been sent, it can be cancelled **unless the sharee has not accepted the transfer of ownership yet**.
 Follow the below steps to cancel a transfer of ownership.

 {% step 1, /images/tutorials/transfer-pending-cancel-alternate_704x345.png %}
-The 'transfer owner' button changes to a red 'Pending transfer' button once the tranfer has been confirmed and untill it has been accepted.
+The 'transfer owner' button changes to a red 'Pending transfer' button once the transfer has been confirmed and untill it has been accepted.
 Click on the button.
 {% endstep %}

 {% step 2, /images/tutorials/transfer-cancel-confirmaton-window_767x335.png %}